-When a product fails sometimes the reason for the failure is obvious.
-Other times the true root cause of the problem can be complicated.
-Whatever the case may be, it is important to perform a thorough failure analysis.
+When a product fails, finding the root cause of the problem can often be complicated.
+It is important to perform a thorough analysis of any failure.

-In order to conduct a root cause analysis, it is important to understand the design process itself.
-The design of a product requires the development of design specifications.
-In addition, determining the product's manufacturing specifications is important as well.
+When conducting a root cause analysis, our experts know that they have to understand the design process of a product.
+Product design requires developing design specifications.
+Our experts also know that it's important to determine the product's manufacturing specifications as well.

-These choices just scratch the surface and indicate a lot of thought has to go into the design process.
-A product can fail any number of ways, but those failures are typically grouped into design defect, manufacturing defect, or a failure to warn (labeling issue).
+A product can fail in many ways, but failures can typically be grouped into either a design or manufacturing defect or a failure to warn (labeling issue).
 These categories help determine the root cause.
-For example, any number of questions come to mind that relate to design or manufacturing defects.

-- Was the product structurally strong enough to handle the loads it experienced?
+- If the product was structurally strong enough to handle the loads it experienced

-- Did the manufacturing process create a defect in the part?
+- If the manufacturing process created a part defect

-- Do the procured parts meet the design and procurement specifications?
+- If the procured parts met the design and procurement specifications

-- Should the quality control process have caught the bad component?
+- Whether the quality control process should have caught the faulty component

-- Was the part used in the manner intended?
-Or was it used in an unexpected way?
+- If the part was used in the manner intended

-No matter the cause or failure mechanism, the engineering team at Envista has the experience to make that determination.
+No matter the cause or failure mechanism, the multidisciplinary engineering team at Envista has the experience and expertise to determine what happened.